Frequently Asked Questions

 Q. How much are the filing fees?

-A. There are some transactions that have a statutory filing fee of $5.
-Those transactions are the following; becoming a Notary, renewing as a current Notary, changing a name, changing the address if the county is different and printing a copy of the commission certificate.
-The transactions that do not have a filing fee are; an address change within the same county, changing an email address, terminating your commission and reprinting your certificate with a transaction ID number.
+A. There are several transactions that have a filing fee.
+A fee of $11.22 will be charged for becoming a Notary and renewing a Notary commission.
+A fee of $6.12 will be charged for changing ones name, change of address (if you have moved to a different county) and printing a copy of your commission certificate.
+The following transactions are free: address change (within the same county), changing an email address, terminating your commission and reprinting your certificate with a transaction ID number.

 Q. Where does a person report illegal, improper, or questionable acts by a notary public?

-A. Persons who suspect any wrongdoing or mistake by a notary public should report it to the Indiana Secretary of State, Indiana State House, Room 201, 317-232-6576 or email to email@example.com or refer to Official Notary Guide for more information.
+A. Persons who suspect any wrongdoing or mistake by a notary public should report it to the Business Services Division, Room E-018, Indiana Government Center South, 302 W Washington St, Indianapolis, IN 46204, 317-232-2677 or email to email@example.com or refer to Official Notary Guide for more information.